History Outline Of G60 PJM (Previously H746 KPL)

 Bought back in 1993 a standard Corrado G60 and one of the first imported into the UK.
-Registered in 1991 and finished in the rare Inca Blue, and at the time I purchased it with just 19K miles, I could not resist it had to be mine.
-Since then my Corrado has had many changes starting with progressive tuning to the original 8V PG engine, on to development of my first 16VG60 1900cc engine.
-A further three 16VG60 engines were planted into the car, the last of which a 2.0 litre 300bhp which has been removed to make way for the latest engine.
+Registered in 1991 and finished in the rare Inca Blue, and at the time I purchased it having covered just 19,000 miles, I could not resist it had to be mine.
+Since then my Corrado has had many changes, starting with evermore progressive tuning to the original 8V PG engine, on to development of my first 16VG60 1900cc engine.
+A further three 16VG60 engines were planted into the car, the last of which a 2.0 litre 300bhp which has been removed to make way for the latest evolution.

 There are many more detail modifications planned to compliment this build, in addition to this outline introduction.
 We hope you will enjoy watching this build progress as we move toward the target completion date in March 2014.

 The car as she was in 1993 still in “standard” form, soon after post purchase restoration works and one or two little mods, standard just isn’t my way!